portfolio-performance/portfolio-help/docs/en/concepts/performance/money-weighted.md

 Figure 5 illustrates the calculation in Excel ([download workbook](../../assets/demo-portfolio-03-calculation.xlsx)).
 The initial cash flow of 155 EUR will have grown to 219.68 EUR, if the holding period was 878 days and the yearly interest rate was 15.60%.
 The second buy will increase from 84 EUR to 103.03 EUR.
 The profit of `share-2` appears smaller due to the smaller amount of holding days.
 The calculation of IRR can be simulated in Excel using the `Data > Goal Seek method` (see Figure 4).
 The method tries to set the value of the calculated MVE (cell F11) to the observed MVE (manual input) by iteratively changing the value of IRR (cell F3), until a match (15.60%) is found.

 Please note that the individual calculated end values of the shares do not necessarily correspond with the observed individual end values.
 Compare for example the expected and observed value of `share-2`.
 The observed value (cell J9) is much higher.
 Only the sum of the whole portfolio match and the same calculated IRR is applied to all shares.
-PP can - of course- also calculate the IRR for individual securities; see below to calculate the performance of [individual securities](#irr-at-security-level) and [trades](#irr-at-trade-level).
+Portfolio Performance can - of course- also calculate the IRR for individual securities; see below to calculate the performance of [individual securities](#irr-at-security-level) and [trades](#irr-at-trade-level).

 Figure: IRR-calculation for three buy-transactions. {class=pp-figure}